 29. Visit Perfume Pagoda (Chùa Hương)

 Perfume Pagoda is one of the most special pagodas in Hanoi.
 When you come here, you will see temples, streams, tropical plants, and mountains.
 This pagoda is in Huong Son commune, My Duc district.
-Visiting Perfume Pagoda is one among the top 25 Hanoi activities you should know.
+Visiting Perfume Pagoda is one among the top thing to do in Hanoi you should know.

 >>> Find tour on Viator: Perfume Pagoda Full day Private Tour